 We seek to meet the needs of each individual member through greater community connections.
 Whether you are looking for a place to connect with like-minded individuals, an opportunity to challenge your worldview, a place to serve the wider community, to learn new things, or a space to simply feel at home, we hope to partner with you through our intentional community.
 Below are several groups that meet regularly (both in-person and virtually) to engage in kehillah.

 In response to our ever-changing world, we aim to offer Kehillah Opportunities that speak to your unique needs.
-If you have an idea for a group, or don’t see one that nourishes who you are, we encourage you to email Sam Rosen to collaborate with us to expand our offerings.
+If you have an idea for a group, or don’t see one that nourishes who you are, we encourage you to email Amber Hersholt to collaborate with us to expand our offerings.

 To stay up to date with Kehillah Opportunities and group events, check out our Weekly Happenings or join our mailing list to receive our weekly Happenings newsletter.
 Check out our new Covid Saftey Protocols here.

 Hearth Groups are lay-led gatherings where people who share common interests come together to deepen their connections to Judaism and our Temple Beth Am community.
 They foster the intentional building of relationships, using Jewish experiences as inspiration for meaningful interaction and personal transformation.
 Group members make a commitment to the group and are jointly responsible for the group’s success.
 Anyone – regardless of their level of Jewish knowledge or experience – can be a group leader.
 Above all, these groups are a venue to connect, share stories and passions, and see and hear each other more deeply.
 Each group is organized around a specific topic or interest and will meet for five to eight sessions.
 We have a variety of groups in each of the three houses of Temple Beth Am: Beit K’hilah (community), Beit T’filah (spirituality), and Beit Midrash (learning).
-Our next round of Hearth Groups will begin in October.
+Sign-ups for our Elul Hearth Groups are open!

 “Tzedek Tzedek Tirdof / Justice, justice, you shall pursue” (Deuteronomy 16:20)